Hong Wi

 Why I Commute by Flight

 I joined Google in 2022 and spent three and a half years on a team that was stable, comfortable, and fine.
-My partner was working at Amazon's Seattle office, we were settled in, and everything made sense on paper.
+My partner is working at Amazon's Seattle office, we were settled in, and everything made sense on paper.

 But I was coasting.
 The team was internal-facing infra with little room to grow or learn.
 I was so close to quitting Google altogether and going the startup route.
 I wanted the chaos, the growth, the feeling of building something that actually mattered to me.